A strategy, not a policy.

 I spent over 15 years working at every level of financial services.
 Personal banker.
 Licensed relationship banker serving small business owners.
 Financial advisor handling insurance, annuities, and investment products.
-Tax advisor helping individuals and small businesses plan for taxes as an ongoing part of their financial life, not just once a year.
-The clients who felt most exposed were rarely the ones with the least money.
-They were the ones nobody had ever slowed down and actually explained things to.
+Tax advisor helping individuals and small businesses treat taxes as an ongoing part of their financial life, not just once a year.

-After 15 years of working with families at every income level, I kept seeing the same thing.
+After 15 years of working with families at every income level, the same pattern kept surfacing.
 People were not struggling because they lacked discipline or ambition.
 They were struggling because nobody had ever given them a clear picture of how money actually works across a household.
 Not the insurance side.
 Not the tax side.
 Not what happens when life does not go as planned.

-I wrote this book to change that.
-It is the conversation I wish every family had before they needed an advisor.
+This book was written to change that.
+It is the conversation every family should have before they need an advisor.

-One free call.
-I will tell you exactly where you stand and what I think you should do.
-No sales pitch, no obligation.
-If it does not make sense for you I will tell you that too.
+One call.
+No pitch.
+We tell you exactly where you stand and what we think you should do.

-Health coverage is not one size fits all.
-Whether you are 35 and self-employed or 67 and navigating Medicare, the right plan depends on your income, your health, and your situation.
-Health insurance decisions are not just about premium.
+Health coverage decisions are not just about premium.
 They are about network, deductible, out-of-pocket maximum, and how the plan interacts with your tax situation.
 We look at all of it.

 When you turn 65 you have a decision to make.
 Medicare Advantage or Original Medicare.
 Each path has tradeoffs.
 We walk through both before you choose so you are not locked into the wrong one.